Short index, with one line per song. Includes short file names, links to

 Here's to the women, gently brave

-Mothers, daughters, lovers, wives,
+Mothers, daughters, sisters, wives,

 And to the quiet victories